Him is a play in three acts that combines elements of vaudeville,

 (100 / 86) Donny mwah un omb = "Give me a shadow

 (109 / 94) The headwaiter's speeches may be translated

 as follows: "A dozen for each of you?"
 "And to follow, a good

 bit of cheese--a dessert?"
 "We only have champagne, msieur."

 (110 / 95) carrying . . . a cabbage

 —since the restaurant, Au

-Père Tranquille, was located next to Les Halles, formerly
+Père Tranquille, was located next to Les Halles,

-to be carrying a cabbage he has just purchased.
+sense for Him to be carrying a cabbage he has just purchased.